ZW2NL/Qt-Arduino/README.md

 # Qt-Arduino RGB LED Control

 Control of a RGB LED using an Arduino in serial Communicaton with Qt Creator.
-The GUI allows for users to gain control of the RGB LED.
+This GUI allows for users to gain control of the RGB LEDs and adjust their brightness.

 # Repository Includes:
 Arduino LED Code